All Episodes

 Fort Worth, Texas.

-Fort Worth, Texas, correct.
+Fort Worth, Texas, Craig.

 Okay.

-Um, and so I mentor a 10-year-old boy named Jeremiah.
+And so I mentor a 10-year-old boy named Jeremiah.

-Uh, he's a fifth grader, and his family, he was born into generational poverty.
+He's a fifth grader, and his family, he was born into generational poverty.

 His family's been in poverty for many generations.

-And so I bought the Rush Revere and the Brave Pilgrim's book for him for Thanksgiving.
+And so I bought the Rush Revere and the Brave Pilgrims book for him for Thanksgiving, and he absolutely loved it.

 How did you come to mentor this young man?

-And um I was in one of these schools volunteering, and I came to love this kid mainly because I saw the dire need that he was in.
+And I was in one of these schools volunteering, and I came to love this kid mainly because I saw the dire need that he was in.

-And so I just had a heart for him, and and I wanted to try to help break the chain of generational poverty.
+And so I just had a heart for him, and I wanted to try to help break the chain of generational poverty.

 Fifth grade, did you say?